 Things can go wrong – shipment delays, lost documentation, damaged goods, customs clearance issues and so on.
 Having an expert overlooking the process is always a good idea so that can you can focus on running your own business knowing you are in safe hands.

-At International Cargo Express, we have over 30 yers of experience helping clients export goods around the world.
-We can assist exporters to prepare all the relevant documentation, streamline their supply chain so that it’s cost-effective for their business and take advantage of Australia’s many free trade agreements.
+At International Cargo Express, we have over 30 years of experience helping clients export goods around the world.
+With offices across the whole of Australia (Sydney, Melbourne, Brisbane and Perth), we can assist exporters to prepare all the relevant documentation, streamline their supply chain so that it’s cost-effective for their business and take advantage of Australia’s many free trade agreements.